 Looking for someone who could make me want to stay

 Some of us have a sensation of how we simply have to go.
-And sometimes, we just need the last bit of inspiration to do so.
+Travel is the only option.
+And sometimes, we just need the last bit of inspiration to make the first step.

 You only get so many heartbeats …

 You only get so many first kisses, so sweet,

 Dreams don’t come easy and they don’t come cheap,

 Don’t let the haters kick them out of you